Best Massage Ball

 We cannot get enough of the Koolsen Peanut Ball set, a group of three highly ergonomic, silica gel massage tools.
 One is a classic, 2.5-inch ball with a very shallow diamond texture on its surface, one is a peanut-shaped ball with a very gentle contour, and the final one is a small, diamond-shaped device.
 The latter is about 2-inches from end to end and sits atop a table like a dreidel.
 All three are solid, eco-friendly massage tools that excel amid a sea of boring options.
 The dreidel-shaped tool feels like a gentle knuckle to the point of contact, a super unique and enjoyable sensation when properly applied.
 This set of tools' texture makes them less magnetic to pet hair and dust, which is a major side bonus.
 That same surface makes these shapely massage assistants extra grippy and easy to use.

 The Koolsen Peanut Ball set is slightly less versatile than the Tumaz, but not by much.
 The peanut ball has a gentle contour in the center, ideal for the spine, shins, calves, and more.
 The diamond-shaped addition is lovely if you're into pinpoint pressure.
-If you are looking for an eco-friendly set of massage tools that are guaranteed to dig into all of the right places, you will be delighted with this set.
+If you are looking for an eco-friendly set of massage tools that dig into all of the right places, you will be delighted with this set.

 If you are looking for a firm and affordable massage ball, the WOVTE ball is a great choice.
 In addition to being very budget-friendly, this grippy little orb has the ability to release deep-rooted tension.
 The 100% rubber ball is grippier than average and arrives without any discernable odor.
 We found its standard 2.5-inch diameter ball to be ergonomically appropriate and versatile enough for full body use.